calyxir/calyx/README.md

  - Port widths are not actually meaningful at the moment.
 You can put any number, string, or any racket value really on a wire.
 Please don't abuse this power for bad.
  Eventually you will only be able to put a n bit number on a n bit wire.
- - Tests are a good thing I hear
  - Figure out the proper way to merge memory in parallel composition
  - My vizualizer currently doesn't have animated animals carrying values along the wires
- - Racket contracts are something I should look into
  - Output sensible error messages.
 Atm I am the only person who would have any idea what errors mean.

 ## Details